 Thanks to British assistance, Bosambo is able to kill Mofolaba.
 Sanders names him King of the Peoples of the River, and they all sing happily ever after.

-So, he has two of his men throw Mohammet Dihn over a cliff.
+So, he has two of his men throw Mohammet Dihn off a cliff.